sfkleach/JinXML/Features.md

 :notebook: Design note: Although I prefer nestable long comments, non-nesting long comments was chosen to correspond to Javascript.
 Using them to uncomment code is unsound practice, even when they nest.

-## Double-quoted JSON string literals escapes extended with HTML5 character entities
+## Double-quoted JSON string literals with HTML5 escapes

 ## XML-like tags